USAID Science for Development Fellowships logo

 • Social Sciences (for example anthropology, economics, linguistics, political science, psychology, sociology)

 The qualifying degree must be completed by 11:59 p.m.
-(ET) on June 1, 2024.
-This includes any elements required for completion of the degree, such as submission of final thesis text and sign-off from doctoral committee members.
+(ET) on January 1, 2025.
+This includes any elements required for completion of the degree, such as submission of final dissertation text and sign-off from doctoral committee members.
 Proof of completion is required.

 U.S. Citizenship